 Step 3.
 List what you ideally want to add/change, and even a budget and a timeline.
 This is important, because otherwise it’s way too easy to just let time go by and not do anything to move you forward in achieving a more likable space.
 So set some goals and a timeline.
 Having a timeline helps you to take action, plan, and make the changes you need to.

 Step 4 is to decide what to do first.
 Paint is usually the easiest way to update, so for many people that’s where they start.
+Paint can come with its own pitfalls though, so check out this blog post for some paint tips.
 Coming up with a to-do list and phases for your room is helpful, especially if you’re doing a more extensive room update, like replacing flooring.
 Speaking of phases, it’s also fine and even preferable to go slow and let the room come together over time, with thoughtfulness and intention.

 Step 5 is to try to enjoy the journey your house can lead you on.
 You know your house, yourself, and your family better than anyone, and it is so rewarding to find that alignment of truly enjoying the space you inhabit.